06/08/2017 0 Comments

 While here are 7 common breeds that shed the least:

 - Shih Tzu

 - Lhasa Apso

 Keep in mind, all animals shed, but the friendship is worth its weight in fur.
-If you want to know which breed is right for you, ask our veterinarians at Brimley-Lawrence Animal Clinic for additional information.
+If you want to know which breed is right for you, ask the veterinarians at our animal clinic for additional information.